avidraghav/Qsol/README.md

 # QSOL  <img src="/Screenshots/newlogo2.jpg" height="100">

-### One destination for all previous year papers of Kurukshetra university.
+### One destination for all previous year university question papers.

 ### Everyone can contribute to Qsol by
 ```